-- gives attention to qualitative as well as quantitative impacts; - retains multidimensionality, showing tradeoffs explicitly; - uses natural physical and thus understandable units.
+• gives attention to qualitative as well as quantitative impacts;

+- retains multidimensionality, showing tradeoffs explicitly; - uses natural physical and thus understandable units.

-A disadvantage, if there is one, is that it may present too much information for a decisionmaker to absorb.
-But this can be handled by careful selection of what to present, holding other information for later presentation when requested, bearing in mind that this process must be kept as free from the analyst's values as possible.9
+A disadvantage, for there is one, is that it may present too much information for a decisionmaker to absorb.
+But this can be handled by careful selection of what to present, holding other information for later presentation when requested, bearing in mind that this process must be kept as free from the analyst's values as possible.3 approach, noting that "...the process of policy comparison through direct reference to the individual indicators is the least ambiguous evaluation technique available.
+What it lacks in refinement is more than compensated for by the clear communication of relevant information" (Holling 1978, p.
+110).